Local 4041 members stand up against overtime rule changes, and win

 Last week, AFSCME Local 4041 members were victorious in opposing an overtime rule change that would greatly affect many state workers across Nevada.
 The proposed rule, sought by the Division of Human Resource Management, would remove an administrative rule on the books for almost 20 years that required certain state employees be provided with a 4-hour notice of mandatory same day overtime.
 Over 15 AFSCME members gave testimony at a Nevada Personnel Commission hearing, sharing how this rule change would affect their working conditions and lives.
 The Commission unanimously voted down the proposed rule change, giving workers a huge victory.

 “Stopping this rule change is one way AFSCME members are stepping up to fight for fair policies for all state employees.
-Even the smallest changes have big impact on our lives.
+Even the smallest changes have a big impact on our lives.
 That’s why state employees are coming together as AFSCME, to ensure our safety, working conditions and lives are a priority when state agencies and departments try to change the rules on us,” said Harry Schiffman, an Electrician at UNLV and president of AFSCME Local 4041.

 Proposed by the Division of Human Resource Management, this rule change would have affected all nonexempt Nevada state employees, when mandated overtime, in all state agencies that maintain a workweek longer than 40-hours a week and who perform duties that affect public health, safety or welfare.